 Co-operative Ownership

-We are a workers’ co-operative, which means the shop is owned, managed and governed by staff members, rather than absentee owners or shareholders…
+We are a workers’ co-operative, which means the shop is owned, controlled and run by the staff members you see on the shop floor…

 Click here to read more